priyankark/CodeAir/extension/README.md

 ## Support
 - Please raise issues on the associated GitHub repo for triaging.
 - For urgent requests, you may email the developer at priyankar.kumar98@gmail.com

+**Note:**
+This project was earlier called "CodeAir" and is now being renamed to "AirCodum" in response to other entities owning/in-the-process-of-owning the TradeMark.

 Thank you for using AirCodum - happy coding!